atishayj4in/Chatbot_for_Customer_Support/README.md

 <br>
 ◦Coming Soon

-Procedure to run Chatbot-
-1. Create a virtual environment and install all the dependencies enclosed in requirements.txt
-2. Create a groq api key and enter it in .env and connect_memory_with_llm.py files.
-I have put a comment wherever you need to paste your api key.
-3. Put data csv file in data folder.
-(I already have a customer data of 1,00,000 rows.
-4. Run intent_generation.py to create intents.json.
-5. Run create_memory_for_llm.
-It will create a database to store vectors. (it may take some time)
-6. Run chatbot.py (Enter streamlit run chatbot.py to open chatbot in local host)

-The final structure may look like this

 # 🤖 Chatbot Setup Guide

 This guide walks you through the steps required to set up and run the chatbot locally using Streamlit and Groq LLM.